ghb24/NECI_STABLE/docs/neci/input/logging.rst

     If this keyword is present, the natural orbital transformation matrix will be used to transform the 4-index integrals etc, to produce a new FCIDUMP (ROFCIDUMP) in the natural orbital basis.
     This is quite slow and expensive and probably wants to be avoided unless actually necessary.
+    Options for truncating the orbitals based on NO occupation number has been removed from this code, as well as rotating virtual and occupied orbitals separately.
+On the todo list is to put this stuff back in and merge these routines with the old equivalents (in RotateOrbs and NatOrb).

 **PRINTONERDM**
     This means the 1-RDM will be constructed and printed, even if we are only really calculating the 2-RDM.